Madhubala11-09/BIOS_HARDWARE_TASKS/bomb_challenge_writeup_final.md

  0x0000000000400df2 <+49>:	cmp    DWORD PTR [rsp+rbx*4],eax

-since it is compared to eax we will check eax value using info registers eax
+since it is compared to eax, we will check the  eax value using info registers eax

 eax            0x1                 1